qmk/qmk_firmware/keyboards/cyboard/dactyl/readme.md

 To flash the firmware to your Cyboard,
 1. Enter the bootloader by double-tapping the reset button on the back of the board, next to the USB port.
 2. A USB device called `RPI-RP2` should appear on your computer.
-3. Drag the `.uf2` firmware file into `RPI-RP2`.  `RPI-RP2` should now disappear, and your Cyboard is ready to use with your new firmware!
+3. Drag the `.uf2` firmware file into `RPI-RP2`.  `RPI-RP2` should now disappear.
+4. Repeat steps 1-3 on the other half.
+Your Cyboard is ready to use with your new firmware!